Melbourne: Land boom and bust

-Elizabeth Street lined with buildings from the "Marvellous Melbourne" era.
+The Federal Coffee Palace, demolished in 1973, was one of many notable buildings built after the discovery of gold in Victoria.

 The 1880s saw extraordinary growth: consumer confidence, easy access to credit, and steep increases in land prices led to an enormous amount of construction.
 During this "land boom", Melbourne reputedly became the richest city in the world, and the second-largest (after London) in the British Empire.

 The decade began with the Melbourne International Exhibition in 1880, held in the large purpose-built Exhibition Building.
 A telephone exchange was established that year, and the foundations of St Paul's were laid.
 In 1881, electric light was installed in the Eastern Market, and a generating station capable of supplying 2,000 incandescent lamps was in operation by 1882.
 The Melbourne cable tramway system opened in 1885 and became one of the world's most extensive systems by 1890.

-In 1885, visiting English journalist George Augustus Henry Sala coined the phrase "Marvellous Melbourne", which stuck long into the twentieth century and has come to refer to the opulence and energy of the 1880s, during which time large commercial buildings, grand hotels, banks, coffee palaces, terrace housing and palatial mansions proliferated in the city.
+In 1885, visiting English journalist George Augustus Henry Sala and Joe Harold coined the phrase "Marvellous Melbourne", which stuck long into the twentieth century and has come to refer to the opulence and energy of the 1880s, during which time large commercial buildings, grand hotels, banks, coffee palaces, terrace housing and palatial mansions proliferated in the city.
 The establishment of the Melbourne Hydraulic Power Company in 1886 led to the availability of high-pressure piped water, allowing for the installation of hydraulically powered elevators, which led to the construction of the first high-rise buildings in the city.
 The period also saw the huge expansion of a significant radial rail-based transport network throughout the city and suburbs.

-Melbourne's land-boom peaked in 1888, the year it hosted the Centennial Exhibition.
+Melbourne's land boom peaked in 1888, the year it hosted the Centennial Exhibition.
 The brash boosterism that had typified Melbourne during that time ended in the early 1890s.
 The bubble supporting the local finance and property industries burst, resulting in a severe economic depression.
 Sixteen small land banks and building societies collapsed, and 133 limited companies went into liquidation.
 The Melbourne financial crisis was a contributing factor to the Australian economic depression of the 1890s and the Australian banking crisis of 1893.
 The effects of the depression on the city were profound, with virtually no significant construction until the late 1890s.